Methadone: 7 things you should know

 - The analgesic effect of methadone lasts between four and eight hours; however, it takes anywhere from eight to 59 hours for a dose to be eliminated from the body.
-With prolonged dosing, methadone is retained in the liver and then slowly released, prolonging how long it works for how long side effects may last for.
+With prolonged dosing, methadone is retained in the liver and then slowly released, prolonging how long it works for and how long side effects may last for.
 The full analgesic effects of methadone may take from three to five days to develop.

 - The peak respiratory depressant effect of methadone occurs later and persists for longer than its peak analgesic effect.